mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 language, we obstruct entire bug classes, namely temporal and spatial memory safety.

-Cryptoanalysis and improvement of computational power weaken some ciphers, such as RC4 and 3DES (see [issue 8][issue8] and [issue 10][issue10]).
-If we phase these two ciphers out, there wouldn't be any ciphersuite left to communicate with some compliant TLS-1.0 implementations.
+Cryptanalysis and improvement of computational power weaken some ciphers, such as RC4 and 3DES (see [issue 8][issue8] and [issue 10][issue10]).
+If we phase these two ciphers out, there wouldn't be any matching ciphersuite left to communicate with some compliant TLS-1.0 implementations, such as Windows XP, that do not support AES.

 [issue8]: https://github.com/mirleft/ocaml-tls/issues/8
 [issue10]: https://github.com/mirleft/ocaml-tls/issues/10